MP’s first and Only Fibroid Clinic :

 Diagnosis of fibroids

-- Trans-vaginal scan – A small scanner is inserted into the patient’s vagina so that the uterus can be viewed close up.
+- Trans-vaginal scan – To examine the uterus closely, a small scanner is inserted into the patient’s vaginal canal.

 - Gonadotropin-releasing hormone (Gn-RH) agonists.